Spectral Metric and Einstein Functionals: Introduction

-is the volume of the unit sphere $S^{n-1}$ in $\IR^n$.
+is the volume of the unit sphere $S^{n-1}$ in $\mathbb{R}^{n}$.

 A startling result regarding a higher power of the Laplacian was divulged by Connes in the early 1990s \cite{Co96} and explicitly confirmed independently in \cite{Ka95} and in \cite{KaWa95}.
-Namely, for $n>2$, \beq \wres\,( \Delta^{-m+1})= \frac{n-2}{12} v_{n-1} \int_M R(g)~vol_g, \eeq is up to a constant a Riemannian analogue of the Einstein-Hilbert action functional of general relativity in vaccum.
-Here $R=R(g)$ is the scalar curvature, that is the $g$-trace $R\!=\!g^{jk}R_{jk}$ of the Ricci tensor with components $R_{jk}$ in local coordinates, where $g^{jk}$ are the raised components of the metric $g$.
+Namely, for $n>2$,

+is up to a constant a Riemannian analogue of the Einstein-Hilbert action functional of general relativity in \xch{vacuum}{vaccum}.
+Here $R=R(g)$ is the scalar curvature, that is the $g$-trace $R\!=\!g^{jk}{Ric}_{jk}$ of the Ricci tensor with components ${Ric}_{jk}$ in local coordinates, where $g^{jk}$ are the raised components of the metric $g$.